 The Blue Moon Mango Wheat is simply a fun, bright and easy-drinking beverage that encompasses summer in a bottle.

 Those looking for complexity and depth may not find it here, but ultimately, Blue Moon has achieved their goal of creating a fruity take on their popular wheat beer.
+It’s a lightly sweet fruity beer with well-balanced flavor that’s very easy to drink.
 So grab a case to bring to your next party, because in the end, this beer is best when shared with loved ones.